LuXCaesium/Obsidian_Brain/Mahalanobis Distance.md

 # Mahalanobis Distance

 Is a measure of the distance between a point $P$ and a distribution $D$.
 It is a multi-dimensional generalisation of the idea of measuring how many standard deviations away $P$ is from the mean of $D$. the distance is zero for $P$ at the mean of $D$ and grows as $P$ moves away from the mean along each principle component axis.
-If each of these axes are re-scaled to have unit variance, then the Mahalanobis distance corresponds to standard Euclidean distance in the transformed space.
+If each of these axes are re-scaled to have unit variance, then the Mahalanobis distance corresponds to standard Euclidean distance in the transformed space (i.e there is no correlation between variables).
 Hence, the Mahalabobis distance is:
 - unitless
 - Scale-invariant
 - Takes into account the correlations of the dataset.